Multiple Sclerosis Center for Comprehensive MS Care

 We also offer convenient lab service and imaging (MRIs, etc.) right outside the MS Clinic.

-Services are also available via the Eastern Montana Telemedicine Network for patients from rural communities, so they can stay close to home from follow up appointments.
+Services are also available via the Eastern Montana Telemedicine Network for patients from rural communities so they can stay close to home for follow up appointments.
 We also work closely with patient’s primary care providers and other services offered in their home towns.

 The MS Center at Billings Clinic is actively involved in conducting clinical research and is participating in several clinical trials.